 The upper back is home to the thoracic vertebrae.
-These 12 vertebrae—along with others in the body—help protect the spinal cord, a long tube of nervous tissue connected to the brain.
-Because the spinal cord ends at the third or fourth lumbar vertebra in the lower back, the thoracic vertebrae house the largest part of the spinal cord.
-The brain and spinal cord make up the central nervous system, the communications tool within the body.
+These 12 vertebrae—along with others above it and below it —help protect the spinal cord, which is a long tube of nervous tissue connected to the brain.
+Because the spinal cord ends at the third or fourth lumbar vertebra in the lower back, the thoracic vertebrae contain the longest section of the spinal cord.
+The brain and spinal cord make up the central nervous system of the human body.

-As the spinal cord travels down the back from the brain, it branches to extend all over the body — to the tip of each finger and toe.
-The spinal cord consists of two tracts: ascending and descending.
+As the spinal cord travels down the back from the brain, it branches to extend throughout the body — to the tip of each finger and toe.
+The spinal cord consists of two tracts: the ascending and the descending.
 The ascending tract receives sensory information from nerves and sends it to the brain.
-The brain sends messages to the body through the descending tract.
-These messages tell muscles what they should do, whether it’s pulling a hand away from a hot surface or releasing blood to the genitals upon sexual arousal.
+The brain sends messages to the body via the descending tract.
+These messages tell muscles what they should do.

 - Dura mater, the outermost layer

 - Pia mater, the innermost layer closest to the spinal cord